Skilled Wilmington Workers’ Compensation Attorney Helping Clients Injured in a Healthcare Workplace Accident

 If you are hurt at work, you must inform your supervisor right away and seek medical attention and inform your doctor that it is a work-related injury.
 For a serious injury that will require days away from work, your next step will be file a workers’ compensation claim.

-If your employer’s insurer denies your claim for workers’ compensation benefits, you may benefit from consulting with a Wilmington workers’ compensation lawyer to discuss your case and learn about your legal options.
+If your employer’s insurer denies your claim for workers’ compensation benefits, you may benefit from consulting with a Delaware workers’ compensation lawyer to discuss your case and learn about your legal options.

 Common hazards and injuries for healthcare workers